Alok Kapali

 Alok Kapali (অলোক কাপালী; born 1 January 1984) is a Bangladeshi cricketer.
 He is an allrounder who bats in the middle to lower order and bowls leg spin.
-He was the first Bangladeshi to take a Test hat-trick.
+He was the first Bangladeshi cricketer to take a Test hat-trick.

 Early life and background

 Kapali was born into a Bengali Hindu family in Sylhet, Bangladesh.
 He is the youngest of six brothers and four sisters in his family.
 His father worked at a Hindu temple in his hometown, Sylhet.

 International career

 Test career

 Kapali made his Test debut in 2002, against Sri Lanka at Colombo.
-He took 2 wickets, Michael Vandort and Upul Chandana as well as making 39 and 23 with the bat.
+He took 2 wickets, Michael Vandort and Upul Chandana as well as scoring 39 runs and 23 runs with batting.
 In his next 16 Tests he took just 4 more wickets and this included a hat-trick against Pakistan in 2003.
-This was spread over two overs, and when he trapped Umar Gul LBW with the first ball of his 3rd over Kapali became the first Bangladeshi bowler to achieve the milestone in Test cricket, and the youngest of all time, at the age of 19 years 240 days.
-He finished with figures of 3/3.
-His effort in quickly cleaning up the tail also allowed gave Bangladesh their maiden first innings lead in Tests.
+This was spread over two overs and when he trapped Umar Gul in a LBW with the first ball of his 3rd over, Kapali became the first Bangladeshi bowler to achieve the milestone in Test cricket, and the youngest of all time, at the age of 19 years and 240 days.
+He finished with figures of three runs for three wickets (3/3).
+His effort in quickly cleaning up the tail order also allowed Bangladesh their maiden first innings lead in Tests.
+He is currently the player with the lowest amount of wickets in total, with 6, for those who have bowled a Test hat-trick.

-With the bat Kapali has struggled thus far in Test cricket and made his highest score of 85 against the West Indies at Chittagong.
+With the bat, Kapali has struggled thus far in Test cricket and made his highest score of 85 runs against the West Indies at Chittagong.

 Kapali has the unfortunate distinction of playing for the losing side in all 17 of his Test matches for Bangladesh.